 The club will give early notice of any changes to its ticketing policy and the reasons for those changes.

 The club deals with all sponsorship and commercial enquiries in house - our two area sales managers (James Knott and Matt Baker) can be contacted via the club's switchboard, 01634 300000.
-Our Marketing and Communications department is run by Phill Catterick; all important news will be communicated via the website, match programme and social media platforms.
+Our Media, Marketing and Communications department is run by Phill Catterick; all important news will be communicated via the website, match programme and social media platforms.

 Gillingham Football Club are proud to be official Charity Partners of Take Heart Mercy Mission.